Browse our Health Library to learn about treatments, conditions, and how Cedars-Sinai can support your healthcare needs.

 Haemophilus influenzae (H. influenzae) is a group of bacteria that can cause different types of infections in babies and children.
 H. influenzae most often cause ear, eye, or sinus infections.
 They also cause pneumonia.

 Hand-foot-and-mouth disease is an illness caused by a virus.
-It causes a rash that appears on the palms of the hands and soles of the feet.
+It causes a rash on the palms of the hands and soles of the feet.
+It can also occur in the diaper area, and on the legs and arms.

 Thyroiditis is when your thyroid gland becomes irritated.
 Hashimoto’s thyroiditis is the most common type of this health problem.
 It is an autoimmune disease.
 It occurs when your body makes antibodies that attack the cells in your ...

-A head injury is a broad term that describes a vast array of injuries that occur to the scalp, skull, brain, and underlying tissue and blood vessels in the head.
-Head injuries are also commonly referred to as brain injury, or traumatic ...
+A head injury is a broad term that describes many injuries that occur to the scalp, skull, brain, and underlying tissue and blood vessels in the head.
+Head injuries are also commonly referred to as brain injury, or traumatic brain injury...

 A head injury can be as mild as a bump, bruise (contusion), or cut on the head.
 Or it can be a concussion, a deep cut or open wound, broken skull bones, internal bleeding, or damage to the brain.
 Head injuries are one of the most common ...